 The Fair Housing Act (FHA)

-According to the FHA, landlords can not discriminate against those with an emotional support animal by denying them housing.
+According to the Fair Housing Act, landlords can not discriminate against those with an emotional support animal by denying them housing.
 Housing associations and landlords are required by law to let a tenant have an ESA even if the apartment, condo, or house does not allow pets.

 The Air Carrier Access Act (ACAA)